zerda/skopeo/contrib/skopeoimage/README.md

 ## Overview

-This directory contains the Dockerfiles necessary to create the skopeoimage container images that are housed on quay.io under the skopeo account.
+This directory contains the Containerfiles necessary to create the skopeoimage container images that are housed on quay.io under the skopeo account.
 All repositories where the images live are public and can be pulled without credentials.
 These container images are secured and the resulting containers can run safely with privileges within the container.